-As of April 3, 2010, our principal source of liquidity was \$183.5 million of Cash and cash equivalents and Short-term marketable securities, which were approximately \$19.0 million more than the balance of \$164.5 million at January 2, 2010.
-Working capital increased to \$218.7 million at April 3, 2010
+As of July 3, 2010, our principal source of liquidity was \$212.0 million of Cash and cash equivalents and Short-term marketable securities, which were approximately \$47.5 million more than the balance of \$164.5 million at January 2, 2010.
+Working capital increased to \$239.3 million at July 3, 2010 from \$205.5 million at January 2, 2010.

-Under the terms of a letter agreement between the Company and Fujitsu, Fujitsu agreed to repay in cash to the Company \$60.0 million, plus interest, in two installments, of which \$30.0 million was received on April 15, 2009 and the remaining \$30.0 million was received on October 15, 2009.
-In addition, as of April 3, 2010, we expect to receive the remaining advance of approximately \$5.3 million in the form of advance credits, including engineering mask set charges, by the end of the second quarter of the Company's fiscal 2010, at which time cash flow from operations will no longer include receipts of these credits.
+Under the terms of a letter ag reement between the Company and Fujitsu, Fujitsu agreed to repay in cash to the Company \$60.0 million, plus interest, in two installments, of which \$30.0 million was received on April 15, 2009 and the remaining \$30.0 million was received on October 15, 2009.
+In addition, as of July 3, 2010, we expect to receive the remaining advance of approximately \$0.7 million in the form of advance credits, including engineering mask set charges, by the end of the third quarter of the Company's fiscal 2010, at which time cash flow from operations will no longer include receipts of these credits.

-We believe that our existing liquid resources and cash expected to be generated from future operations will be adequate to meet our operating and capital requirements and obligations for at least the next twelve months.
+We believe that our existing liquid resources and cash expected to be generated from future operations will be adequate to meet our operating, capital requirements and obligations for at least the next twelve months.

-At April 3, 2010 and January 2, 2010, the Company held auction rate securities with a par value of \$23.9 million and \$24.1 million, respectively.
-During the first quarter of fiscal 2010, the Company accepted five partial redemptions at 100% of par value of auction rate securities.
-The Company intends to sell its auction rate securities as markets for these securities resume or offers become available.
-At April 3, 20 10, due to continued multiple failed auctions and a determination of illiquidity, the \$23.9 million par value of auction rate securities held by the Company had an estimated fair value of \$12.8 million and are classified as Long-term marketable securities.
+At July 3, 2010 and January 2, 2010, the Company held auction rate securities with a par value of \$23.8 million and \$24.1 million, respectively.
+During the first six months of fiscal 2010, the Company accepted ten partial redemptions at 100% of par value of auction rate securities.
+The Company intends to sell its auction rate securities as markets for these securities resume or reasonable offers become available.
+At July 3, 2010, due to continued multiple failed auctions and a determination of illiquidity, the \$23.8 million par value of auction rate securities held by the Company had an estimated fair value of \$12.7 million and are classified as L ong-term marketable securities.
 At January 2, 2010, the fair value of auction rate securities held by the Company and classified as Long-term marketable securities was \$12.9 million.

-Long-term marketable securities with a par value of \$15.6 million (estimated fair value of \$12.6 million) are exposed to risks associated with student loan asset-backed notes.
+Long-term marketable securities with a par value of \$15.5 million (estimated fair value of \$12.5 million) are exposed to risks associated with student loan asset-backed notes.
 Such loans are insured by the federal government or guaranteed by the Federal Family Educational Loan Program.
-Long-term marketable securities with a par value of \$8.3 million (estimated fair value of \$0.2 million) are auction market preferred shares issued by Ambac Assurant Corporation ("AMBAC").
+Long-term marketable securities with a par value of \$8.3 mil lion (estimated fair value of \$0.2 million) are auction market preferred shares issued by Ambac Assurance Corporation ("AMBAC").
 On August 1, 2009, AMBAC discontinued paying monthly dividends on its auction market preferred shares, which reduced interest income included in Other income (expense), net, by less than \$0.1 million per quarter.

-While the auctions for auction rate securities have historically provided a liquid market for these securities, due to liquidity issues in global credit and capital markets, auction rate securities held by us have experienced multiple failed auctions (a portion beginning in October 2007).
+While the auctions for auction rate securities have historically provided a liquid market for these securities, due to liquidity issues in global credit and cap ital markets, auction rate securities held by us have experienced multiple failed auctions (a portion beginning in October 2007).
 These instruments are considered illiquid and have been reclassified as Long-term marketable securities on the Consolidated Balance Sheets.
 If we were to liquidate our position in these securities, the amount realized could be materially different than the estimated fair value amounts at which we are carrying these securities and there could be a materially detrimental effect on our financial results.